ioam/topographica/README.md

 This program is free, open-source software available under the BSD license (see LICENSE.txt).

-This document describes how to start with Topographica from the complete set of source code, which includes source code packages for all its dependencies.
-Most users will instead want to start with the pre-packaged distributions available for most platforms; see ioam/topographica [Downloads](http://github.com/ioam/topographica/downloads) for links.
+This document describes how to get and edit the Topographica source code.
+Most first-time users will instead want to use the pre-packaged distributions available for most platforms; see ioam/topographica [Downloads](http://github.com/ioam/topographica/downloads) for links.

 ## CLONING TOPOGRAPHICA